presslabs/cobalt/docs/planning/architecture.md

 - The only role of the API is to process requests.
 It has no need to communicate with an external service (etcd)
 - Decision making relies exclusively on the engine, which conceptually is correct
 - The storage boxes have only one responsibility beside data storage, that being volume management itself, which is the main purpose of Cobalt
+- Storage node downtime does not imply inaccessibility to the API.
+Requests can still be made and will be resolved later

 #### Cons
 - Increased number of nodes